-Kaplan University is accredited by The Higher Learning Commission (HLC) and a member of the North Central Association of Colleges and Schools (NCA.*) The formal merger of Concord Law School into Kaplan University in the fall of 2007 makes Concord the first online law school to be part of a regionally accredited institution of higher education.
+Kaplan University is accredited by The Higher Learning Commission (HLC).* The formal merger of Concord Law School into Kaplan University in the fall of 2007 made Concord the first online law school to be part of a regionally accredited institution of higher education.

 *HLC, Tel.: 312.263.0456 Website: www.ncahlc.org

 Concord is registered as a Distance Learning Law School in the unaccredited category with the Committee of Bar Examiners of the State Bar of California.
 Concord's method of delivering instruction—via the Internet

 without a fixed classroom facility—places it in the Distance Learning

 Law School category under the State Bar rules.
 While the State Bar of California and the American Bar Association (ABA) do not accredit distance learning schools, the Committee registers schools in this category.
 Concord Law School is registered as such.
 Concord’s authority to offer a Juris Doctor degree that qualifies recipients to take the California Bar Examination to be admitted to the practice of law in California is due to its registration as an unaccredited law school with the Committee.
 Its Juris Doctor (JD) program is designed to meet the legal education requirements of the Committee and JD graduates, who meet

 the regulatory requirements, are eligible to apply for admission to the State Bar of